peymanbarca/django-pizza-order-service/README.md

 ### Run locally
 In order to run the project on local machine, first you need to have a PostgreSQL database up.
-So using the docker-compose setup available in the project, by using the following command, you can setup a database, which used in the project.
+So using the docker-compose setup available in the project, by using the following command, you can setup a database as a container in dockerized mode, which used in the project.

     docker-compose up -d postgres_db